 Questions: If you’re preparing for an interview, you’ll want to look for questions.
 The most effective interview questions you can ask are questions you already know the answers to – and that lead the interviewer to bring up opportunities or challenges that you’ve already solved (see How to Take Control of the Interview).

 Consider how you can turn company opportunities, challenges, roadblocks and problems into questions that address the problem, and break it down into the parts you want to discuss.
 Consider also how to turn these same facts into implication questions – what happens if the opportunity is missed, the challenge not met, the problem not solved?
-Finally, develop questions that “twist the knife” by monetizing the issue – How much will you lose if the opportunity is mist, how much will it cost if the problem is not solved?
+Finally, develop questions that “twist the knife” by monetizing the issue – How much will you lose if the opportunity is missed, how much will it cost if the problem is not solved?

 Once you’ve monetized the problem, you’ve not only demonstrated more understanding than 99% of candidates, you can also demonstrate that you are an inexpensive solution to that problem.